* Has a PhD in Critical Multicultural Education & Whiteness Studies

 By DiAngelo’s telling, racism encompasses “economic, political, social, and cultural structures, actions, and beliefs” that “systematize and perpetuate an unequal distribution of privileges, resources and power between white people and people of color.”
 But only whites can be racist, she maintains, because “the direction of power between whites and people of color is historic, traditional, normalized, and deeply embedded in the fabric of U.S. society.”

 In addition to her professorial activities, DiAngelo since the early 1990s has provided workplace training and consulting on issues of “cultural diversity and social justice, with a special focus on race relations.”
 Her training sessions take “an anti-racist approach” founded on the premise that “the historic and current power differentials between people of color and white people” are the result of longstanding “dynamics of internalized racism and internalized dominance.”
 Among DiAngelo’s clients have been the City of Seattle, the Washington State Department of Health & Human Resources, the YMCA, the Massachusetts Institute of Technology, the UC Davis School of Nursing, the Commonwealth Corporation, and many schools, both public and private.
+Training and consulting sessions with DiAngelo can cost $40,000 apiece.

 Further Reading: “Robin DiAngelo” (LinkedIn.com); “About Me” (RobinDiAngelo.com); “Philosophy of Teaching & Courses Taught” (RobinDiAngelo.com); “White Fragility” (by Robin DiAngelo, 2011); “Why It’s So Hard to Talk to White People About Racism” (by Robin DiAngelo, Huffington Post, 4-30-2015).